cfmusoles/distributed_sim/README.md

+## Branch information

+This branch corresponds to @cfmusoles personal version of the project, including architecture-specific details for ARCHER and system install paths.

 # Distributed SNN simulation

 This repository contains code associated with the paper submitted to Frontiers in Neuroinformatics titled ***"Communication sparsity in distributed Spiking Neural Network Simulations to improve scalability"*** (approval pending).
 It consists of a simple SNN timestepped simulator and the implementation of two SNN models: Cortical Microcircuit (Potjans and Diesmann, 2014), and  Macaque Visual Cortex (Schmidt, 2018).